 Allergies can be triggered by things like dust mites and pollen.
-Sneezing may be due to allergies if you also notice that you dog has skin symptoms such as redness, itchiness or hives, or if your dog is mostly sneezing when going outdoors.
+Sneezing may be due to allergies if you also notice that your dog has skin symptoms such as redness, itchiness, or hives or if your dog is mostly sneezing when going outdoors.

-Food allergies are a possible cause of excessive sneezing in dogs.
+Food allergies are a rare but possible cause of excessive sneezing in dogs.
 The symptoms usually appear after your dog has eaten the food allergen for a number of weeks, so it’s important to keep track of changes in your dog’s diet.
-Sneezing may be due to food allergies if you also notice that they have symptoms such as diarrhea or even vomiting.
+Sneezing may be due to food allergies if you also notice that they have other symptoms such as diarrhea, itching, or even vomiting.

 What can you do?
-If you think food could be the cause for sneezing, then speak with your veterinarian about switching foods; a hypoallergenic diet is usually recommended.
+If you think food could be the cause of sneezing, then speak with your veterinarian about switching foods; a hypoallergenic diet is usually recommended.

 8. Tick or Flea Infestation (est. 1-10% of cases)